 In 2017/2018 HotDesQ offered the startup $75,000AUD in funding to support the research and development phase and help make key partnerships in Queensland for pursuing international success.

-They also received a Brisbane Lord Mayor Grant of $5000 to assist their expansion to the USA in mid 2018.
+It received a Brisbane Lord Mayor Grant of $5000 to assist its expansion to the USA in mid 2018.

-Most recently the startup was funded by Halcyon, a philanthropic incubator program focused on social impact, and have expanded to Washington DC where they’ve started making partnerships to tackle pressing social issues faced in the USA..
+The startup was also funded by Halcyon, a philanthropic incubator program focused on social impact, and has expanded to Washington DC where its started making partnerships to tackle pressing social issues faced in the USA..